 In one respect charging an electric car is no different than filling a gas tank: it’s all about storing energy in the car to power its motor.
-We use electricity every day to power and charge all kinds of devices: phones, computers, shavers, televisions etc. But driving an electric powered car is still a new idea for many people so it helps to be familiar with the terms you’ll be using, so we’ll cover that first.
+We use electricity every day to power and charge all kinds of devices: phones, computers, shavers, televisions etc. But since driving an electric powered car is still a new idea for many people, it might help to be familiar with the terms you’ll be using, so we’ll cover that first.

 When charging an electric car, Volts and amps matter.
 There are three major categories, or Levels, of EV charging that range from very slow to very fast depending on the number of Volts and amps.
 Keep in mind that the fastest charge isn’t always the best solution.
 First a quick word on power versus energy may be useful: